Coventry and Warwick

 Equal opportunities

-Every effort will be made in all stages of the recruitment process to ensure that the policies and procedures operate the fairest equal opportunities in accordance with university equal opportunities guidelines.
+Every effort will be made at all stages of the recruitment process to ensure that policies and procedures promote fair and equal opportunities in accordance with the University’s Equal Opportunities Guidelines.

 Contextual admissions